MIRID Executive Board

 Publications Manager - Nick Goodman, AAA, BEI I, DB

-Nick is the most recent addition to the MIRID Board, and a 2016 graduate of the Interpreter Training Program at Lansing Community College.
-It was there, he met his fiancee, Haley, who is also a certified interpreter and LCC graduate.
+Nick is a 2016 graduate of the Interpreter Training Program at Lansing Community College.
+It was there, he met his wife, Haley, who is also a certified interpreter and LCC graduate.
 When he is not working as a freelance interpreter, you can find him at Elder Law of Michigan as a MiCAFE Network Specialist.

 With his Associate degree achieved, Nick is pursuing his Bachelors degree from Siena Heights University.
 Nick's college career originated at Kirtland Community College in Roscommon, which is where he discovered his passion for Sign Language.
 As Publications Manager for MIRID, Nick oversees the MIRID website, event flyers, and social media presence.